mikepan/GameEngineBook/text/05-Graphics.md

 \*\*\* End List

 To add a texture for the Multitexture shading mode, you need to use the UV/Image Editor.
 The Material panel can be used to change some of the surface properties of the model, such as diffuse intensity, specular intensity, and specular hardness.

-## Singletexture

-Singletexture is the most basic material setup.
-It is similar to multitexture, except only one texture is used.
-Multiple texture blending is not supported.
-To apply a texture in this mode requires the use of the UV/Image Editor window.

 ## Lights